Boil Water Advisory Information

 What are other ways to disinfect water for consumption if I can’t boil it?

-Bleach will kill some, but not all, types of disease-causing organisms that may be in water.
+- Household Bleach: Bleach will kill some, but not all, types of disease-causing organisms that may be in water.
 If the water is cloudy, filter it through a clean cloth to allow it to settle, and draw off the clear water for disinfection.
 Add 1/8th teaspoon (or 8 drops) of regular, unscented liquid household bleach for each gallon of water.
 Stir it well, and let it stand for 30 minutes before you use it.
 Store in clean containers with covers.

-Add and dissolve ¼ ounce per 2 galls on water.
+- Granular Calcium Hypochlorite: Add and dissolve ¼ ounce per 2 galls on water.
 The mixture will produce a stock chlorine solution of approximate 500 milligrams per liter.
 To disinfect water, add 1 pint (16 ounces) of solution to each 12.5 gallons of water to be disinfected.
 To remove odor, aerate the disinfected water by pouring it back and forth from one clean container to another.

-Chlorine tablets containing the necessary dosage for drinking water disinfection can be purchased in a commercially prepared form.
+- Chlorine Tablets: Chlorine tablets containing the necessary dosage for drinking water disinfection can be purchased in a commercially prepared form.
 These tablets are available from drug and sporting goods stores, and should be used per instructions outlined on the package.
 When instruction are not available, use one tablets per each quarter or liter of water to be purified.

-You can use common iodine (2% U. S. Iodine) from your medicine cabinet or first aid kit to disinfect contaminated water.
+- Iodine: You can use common iodine (2% U. S. Iodine) from your medicine cabinet or first aid kit to disinfect contaminated water.
 Use five drops of iodine per each quart or liter of water.
 Note: for cloudy water, add 10 drops of iodine per quart or liter of water, and let the solution stand for at least 30 minutes.

-You can used iodine tablets to disinfect filtered and settled water.
+- Iodine Tablets: You can used iodine tablets to disinfect filtered and settled water.
 Purchase commercially prepared iodine tablets containing the necessary dosage for drinking water disinfection at drug and sporting goods stores.
 Use as stated in instruction.
 If instructions are not available, use one tablet for each quart or liter of filtered or settled water.

 Does the issuance of a boil water alert mean that the water is definitely contaminated?